Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 What is the starting salary for a respiratory therapist?

-A new graduate respiratory therapist typically earns between $50,000 and $58,000 per year, depending on the state and clinical setting.
-Hospital positions in metropolitan areas tend to pay on the higher end.
+A new graduate respiratory therapist typically earns between $56,000 and $60,000 per year ($27-29/hr), depending on the state and setting.
+Metropolitan hospital positions pay on the higher end.
 Holding the RRT credential at hire can add $3,000 to $5,000 over a CRT-only starting salary.
+By year three with an RRT, expect $60,000 to $70,000.

 How much more do RRTs make than CRTs?